 Turn the POWER/VOLUME control knob to adjust the volume.

-This vehicle may be equipped with speed sensitive control volume (SSV) for audio.
+This vehicle has speed sensitive control volume (SSV) for audio.
 The audio volume changes as the driving speed changes.

-AUDIO knob (BASS, MIDRANGE, TREBLE, FADE, BALANCE and SSV if so equipped):
+AUDIO knob (BASS, MIDRANGE, TREBLE, FADE, BALANCE and SSV):

 Press the AUDIO knob to change the mode as follows: